Jared James Nichols: Career

 Nichols moved to Los Angeles in 2010.
 He won the Gibson Les Paul Tribute Contest as well as the Musicians Institute Most Outstanding Player Award.
 He formed his own trio shortly thereafter and released a 3-song EP Live at the Viper Room.

 After this release, Nichols toured America and played various clubs/festivals including Sturgis Buffalo Chip, SXSW, Freakout Festival, Summerfest, and more.
 It was during this time he opened for Kid Rock, Lynyrd Skynyrd and ZZ Top.
-In Spring 2014, he embarked on a 2-month European Tour which proved to be successful, resulting in 2015 full-length release Old Glory & The Wild Revival recorded with producers Warren Huart and the legendary Eddie Kramer.
+In Spring 2014, he embarked on a 2-month European Tour which proved to be successful, resulting in 2015 full-length release Old Glory & The Wild Revival recorded with producers Warren Huart and Eddie Kramer.

 In early 2016, Music Radar named Jared as one of the "Top Upcoming Guitar Players in the World".
 Around the same time, Nichols was featured in a "mini-doc" series UNCHARTED by Honda and UPROXX about his guitar playing and determination to further himself in the music industry.
 The documentary went viral online, resulting in over seven million views within one month of its premier.

-He has also recorded at historic studios such as Abbey Road, EastWest Studios, La Fabrique, Dave Grohl's Studio 606, Sunset Sound, and Swinghouse.
+He has also recorded at studios such as Abbey Road, EastWest Studios, La Fabrique, Dave Grohl's Studio 606, Sunset Sound, and Swinghouse.

 Nichols has toured across America and Europe with acts including Blue Öyster Cult, Fozzy, Glenn Hughes, John 5 and the Creatures, L.A.
 Guns, Living Colour, Saxon, Walter Trout, UFO, and Zakk Wylde.

 Nichols has performed with many of his musical heroes including Joe Bonamassa, Peter Frampton, Billy Gibbons, Slash, Steve Vai, Leslie West, and Zakk Wylde.

-His second full-length album Black Magic was released in January 2018.
+His second full-length album Black Magic was released in October 2017.

 In July 2019, Nichols released the single "Nails in the Coffin".
 The single premiered on BBC Radio 2 as well as heavy A-List Rotation on the UK's Planet Rock Radio.

 March 2020 saw Nichols release the single "Threw Me To The Wolves" in conjunction with his debut headline European tour.
 The single received rave reviews in the industry, touting the single as his best work to date.
 Premiering on BBC Radio 2 on the "Radio 2 Rock Show" in England, as well as "Pirate Rock Radio" in Sweden.

 Nichols was named as a global ambassador for Gibson Guitars in June 2021.
 Jared is one of four guitarists to now be given this title, the other three being Lzzy Hale, Slash, and Dave Mustaine.

 In 2021 Nichols released his new single “Skin ‘n Bone” on June 7 as well as a music video for it and announced that he would be releasing his EP Shadow Dancer on September 17, 2021.